 To put it another way, “it’s all about the economy stupid!”.

-Mobile technology is spurring entrepreneurially led economic growth in East Africa, as this report from the Financial Times shows.
-There are lessons here for the developed world… Read more “Technology in East Africa”
+Mobile technology is spurring entrepreneurial led economic growth in East Africa.
+There are lessons here for the developed world too, low-cost accessible technology can be put into… Read more “Technology in East Africa”